 Assessing Cancer-Related Fatigue

 Fatigue can be difficult to assess because there are no objective measurements.
-The first step in assessing CRF is to identify and address any underlying physical problems aside from, or in addition to, the cancer.
+The first step in assessing CRF is to identify and address any underlying physical problems.
 These underlying issues may be anemia, infection or treatment side effects that could be causing fatigue.
 While there are no lab tests that screen for CRF, your doctor or nurse practitioner may decide to order one or more of the following tests to help identify potential causes:

 - Complete blood count (CBC)